 How important are ancillary revenues generated from baggage fees and other items to your business model?
 What should your passengers know about Spirit’s business model, and how it differs from full service, legacy carriers?

-I wanted to ask you about rules and when they should be waived.
-You had a passenger, Jerry Meekins, who made some news over the weekend when he asked for a refund on a nonrefundable ticket, and was turned down.
+I wanted to inquire about rules and when the airline should waive them.
+A passenger, Jerry Meekins, made news over the weekend when he requested a refund on a nonrefundable ticket and the airline turned him down.
 Is there ever a time when an airline should bend its rules?
 And if so, when?
+(Related: Lied to, overcharged and almost abandoned by Spirit Airlines.)

 We care about each and every one of our millions of customers.
-We help them all save money with our low fares and the option to choose the add-on they want, and they only pay for those they choose.
+Helping passengers save money, we offer low fares and the option to choose the add-ons they want, paying only for those selected.

 We receive many requests every day from customers facing unexpected situations.
 Many customers take advantage of the affordable travel insurance we offer to cover a variety of unexpected situations that may arise.
 In fairness to all of our customers, we don’t make exceptions to our policies.